status-im/keycard-site/source/docs/sdk/derivation_sign.md

 ## Key derivation

 As mentioned before, the Keycard is a BIP32 compatible wallet.
 This means that it can perform key derivation as defined by the BIP32 specification in order to create a hierarchical deterministic wallet.
 When deriving a key, this key becomes active.
-The active key is persisted across sessions, meaning that a power loss or applet reselection does not reset it.

 When creating or importing a wallet to the Keycard, the active key is the master key.
-Unless you imported a non-BIP32 compatible wallet, you usually want to set the active key to a currency account by following the BIP44 specifications for paths.
 Note that the maximum depth of the key path is 10, excluding the master key.

 Key derivation requires user authentication